laravel/docs/valet.md

 ------------- | -------------
 `valet list` | Display a list of all Valet commands.
 `valet diagnose` | Output diagnostics to aid in debugging Valet.
 `valet directory-listing` | Determine directory-listing behavior.
-Default is off, which means a 404 will display.
+Default is "off", which renders a 404 page for directories.
 `valet forget` | Run this command from a "parked" directory to remove it from the parked directory list.
 `valet log` | View a list of logs which are written by Valet's services.
 `valet paths` | View all of your "parked" paths.